Best Time to Repair Your Lawn in the UK - GREENER

 Grass seed germination depends on temperature, moisture, and soil health.
 Seed won’t sprout well in cold, dry, or compacted soil, so timing your repair is everything.

-In the UK, the best times to repair or overseed your lawn are spring (March–May) and early autumn (September–October).
+In the UK, the best times to repair or overseed your lawn are spring (March–May)—with late March and early April being particularly good times to start lawn repair and apply treatments—and early autumn (September–October), noting that early October is the last optimal window for sowing seed before winter.
 These seasons offer mild temperatures, regular rainfall, and fewer weeds — perfect conditions for new grass to establish strong roots before facing summer heat or winter frost.

 Why spring works